 Strawberries are one of the quickest and easiest berry fruits to grow.
 The plants themselves are very attractive, bearing delicate white flowers which are later followed by deliciously sweet fruit.
 There is nothing better than fresh strawberries straight from your own garden.

 From spring through till summer keep garden beds well mulched with straw, especially when the strawberries start fruiting.
-Make sure that the fruit sit up off the ground otherwise they tend to rot.
+Make sure that the fruit sits up off the ground otherwise they my rot.